Ntrondle/TES/public/manuals/microflip/steps/04-wiring.md

 | Wire pulls out of crimp | Insufficient crimp pressure | Re-crimp with a new terminal |
 | No continuity | Bad solder joint or crimp | Inspect and redo the faulty connection |
 | Motor runs backward | Reversed polarity | Swap the two wires at either end |

-### What's Next

-With your wiring complete, we'll move on to installing the MicroFlip assembly into your printer and connecting it to the motherboard.